identity-aware-ai/identity-aware-ai.github.io/cfp.md

 ## Overview
 What makes us unique?
 Language (and thus the automatic processing of it) is about people and what they mean.
 However, current practice relies on the assumptions that the involved humans are all the same, and that if enough data (and compute power) is present, the resulting generalizations will be robust enough and represent the majority.

 This approach often harms marginalized communities and ignores the notion of identity in models and systems.
 Our interdisciplinary workshop aims to raise the question of "what makes each of us unique?" to the AI community.
-We seek to gather researchers from diverse fields to understand how the identities of all stakeholders — e.g., the individuals projecting their views in texts, the individuals perceiving the texts, the individuals mentioned and those not mentioned in the texts — should be considered in future research in AI and NLP.
+We seek to gather researchers from diverse fields to understand how the identities of all stakeholders, e.g., the individuals projecting their views in texts, the individuals perceiving the texts, the individuals mentioned and those not mentioned in the texts, should be considered in future research in AI and NLP.

 ## Workshop Goals
 - The development of a shared and interdisciplinary understanding of identities and how identity is treated in AI